renews/notes/src/site/notes/Dev/Unreal Engine/Integration SGK2 and ALSV4.md

 		4. SelectAnims

 	5. **Event Graph**
-		1. Add a new graph clicking on the + icon, name it SGK https://i.imgur.com/YVWmzep.png
+		1. Add a new graph clicking on the + icon, name it SGK [Image for reference](https://i.imgur.com/YVWmzep.png)
 		2. Copy everything inside event graph to this new graph

 	6. Interfaces again